slsa-framework/slsa/docs/spec/v1.0/threats.md

 making it available for inspection indefinitely.
 Users cannot delete the revision except as part of a transparent legal or privacy process.

-*Example:* Adversary submits bad code to the MyPackage GitHub repo, builds from that revision, then does a force push to erase that revision from history (or requests GitHub to delete the repo.)
+*Example:* An adversary submits malicious code to the MyPackage GitHub repo, builds from that revision, then does a force push to erase that revision from history (or requests that GitHub delete the repo.)
 This would make the revision unavailable for inspection.
 Solution: Verifier rejects the package because it lacks a positive attestation showing that some system, such as GitHub, ensured retention and availability of the source code.

 </details>
 <details><summary>(D) A dependency becomes temporarily or permanently unavailable to the build process</summary>